 As part of the Vanderbilt University and Vanderbilt Law School initiatives to provide information and resources about wellness to our entire community, the Massey Law Library has built a collection of materials that address this important topic.
-This guid

 Librarians and library staff are glad to help with:

 Locating related materials

 Directing patrons to other campus resources

 Student Support Resources at Vanderbilt Law School are open and accessible to all Vandy Law Students.
 Whether you are experiencing a difficult life situation or illness or you just want to learn ways to connect to your peers, this resource is the first place you can go for information.

 The below links lead members of the Vanderbilt community to various campus entities at Vanderbilt.
 From fitness classes to counseling, the campus resources provided to you, as a member of this community, are designed to help make your time here the best experience possible.

 The Lawyer's Guide to Balancing Life and Work by George W. KaufmanThe Lawyer's Guide to Balancing Life and Work, Second Edition is about how the law fits inside you, not how you fit inside the law.
 Making space for creativity and passion within your current workplace and at home can yield enormous emotional rewards.
 In the end, this book will support you whether you stay in the law, shift your law practice, or move on to other work.
 This book is the tool you need to make healthy decisions and welcome the passion back into your life!